xitu/gold-miner/article/2020/schema-org-the-popular-web-standard-youve-never-heard-of.md

 ![](https://cdn-images-1.medium.com/max/5868/1*zjJka96wmgZpOMTw5CnCIg.png)

-[Schema.org](https://schema.org/) was an **unknown unknown** to me for most of my time as a frontend developer.
-I have been building websites since 2010 and it was just over a year ago when I started at [Manifold](https://manifold.co/) that I learned of its existence.

-As someone who keeps up with modern web development trends, Schema.org flew under my radar for far too long.
-Why?

-No one talks about it!
-Ever!

-Well, now I am.

 ## What is Schema.org?

 Established as an open standard by Google, Microsoft, Yahoo, and Yandex, Schema.org cut its v1 release **waaaay** back in April 2013.
 Yes, it has really been around for **that** long.
 However, it continues to evolve to support how people use the web in new and unpredictable ways.